-When you apply for a mortgage or any other loan, lenders want to make sure that extending a loan to you isn't a risk.
-Your FICO score gives lenders an insight into what type of borrower you'll be solely because of your credit history.
-Because of the shift in the economy, most home buyers should have scores in the range of 700 or higher to get a satisfactory interest rate.
-If your score is less than that, you can still qualify for a loan, but the interest paid over the life of the loan could be more than double that of someone having a superior credit score.
+Lenders want to make sure that allowing you a loan is a safe move.
+Your credit score gives lenders a view of what type of borrower you'd be solely because of your credit history.
+You'll need a score of at least 700 to get a satisfactory interest rate.
+You can get approved for a mortgage loan with a lower score, but the interest accrued in the long run could be more than double that of someone with a stronger FICO score.

-Getting your credit in order is the first step in buying a home.
+We're used to working with all levels of credit history.
 Call us at (405) 509-5335 and we can help you get on the right track to the home of your dreams.

-There are ways to boost your score.
-Improving your FICO score takes time.
-It can be rare to make a significant stride change in your number with quick fixes, but your score can improve in a few years by keeping tabs your credit report and by using credit extended to you to raise your score, instead of ruin it.
+There are ways to raise your score.
+Building your FICO score takes time.
+It can be hard to make a large-scale change in your credit score with small changes, but your score can improve in a few years by keeping tabs your credit report and by using your credit wisely.
 The best way to do this is to know your FICO score.
-You'll improve your credit score by using these pointers:
+Here are some ways you can improve your credit score:

 - Spread your debt around.
-At first, this doesn't sound like a good idea.
-But, you don't want to have one card that is at the maximum and have your remaining cards at a zero balance.
-It's better to have each of your cards at about 20% of their credit limit than to have the majority of your debt sitting on a single card.
+At first, this doesn't seem like a good idea.
+But, you want to avoid of having one card that is holding the maximum and have the rest of your cards at a zero balance.
+It's better to have each of your cards at an even balance than to have all of your debt transferred to one card.

-- Chain store cards and gas cards.
-For those who have no credit or low credit, department store credit cards and gas credit cards are ways to get credit, increase your credit limits and have a solid payment history, which will raise your credit.
-You must always beware of keeping a high balance for more than a couple of billing cycles because these types of cards traditionally have a higher interest rate.
+- Apply for gas station cards or store credit.
+For those who have no credit or less-than-stellar credit, chain store credit cards and gas credit cards are ways to obtain credit, increase your credit limits and have a solid payment history, which will raise your credit.
+You must always avoid keeping a large balance for more than a couple of billing cycles because these types of cards traditionally have a surprisingly high interest rate.

 - Use your credit.
-Whether you have older cards, or are just getting started with credit, use your cards to make sure your accounts stay active.
+Whether you have older cards, or are just getting started with credit, use your cards so that your accounts maintain an active status.
 But, make sure you pay them off in no more than two or three payments.

 - Pay on time.
 Your FICO score plummets with each account that goes to collections.
-It's one of the reasons people who have recently experienced job loss see the biggest dip in their credit score.
-Yes, it takes longer to rebuild your credit with payment history, but it's the surest way to show that you're able to make payments to a lender.
+It's one of the reasons people who have recently been unemployed see the biggest dip in their credit score.
+Yes, it takes longer to rebuild your credit with payment history, but it's the most reliable way to show that you're able to make payments to a lender.

-Now that you know more about credit reporting, you'll be able to successfully take the first steps to homeownership, and that is improving your FICO score.
-Know that when you're ready to apply for a loan to purchase a house, you'll want to keep your applications within a two-week window to avoid damaging your credit score.
-With the help of The Virtual Real Estate Team, the loan application process is sure to go more smoothly so you, too, can achieve home ownership.
+Now that you're better informed about credit reporting, you'll be able to successfully take the first step in owning a home, and that is improving your FICO score.
+Keep in mind that when you're ready to apply for a loan to purchase a home, you'll want to keep your applications within a two-week window to avoid a negative mark on your credit score.
+With the help of The Virtual Real Estate Team, the loan application process can be a stress-free experience so you, too, can achieve home ownership.